-This week, working with a group of managers, I have been examining work systems, management behavior, and its effects on people’s performance, especially on teams.
+This week, working with a group of managers, I have examined work systems, management behavior, and its effects on people’s performance, especially on teams.

-People that are seen as high-performers get more work.
-They come to be resentful of the extra work, so they slow down their rate of production or lessen the quality of their work, stop trying so hard, fall into victimhood, or seek to transfer out of the company altogether.
+People that are seen as high performers get more work.
+They come to resent the extra work, so they slow down their production rate or lessen their work quality, stop trying so hard, fall victimhood, or seek to transfer out of the company altogether.

 When you ask their manager, why do you give extra work to your highest performers?

 They respond, “Of course, I give all the tough tasks and work to my go-to’s because they will get it done.”

 While people enjoy challenging work tasks and recognizing their achievements, we all see and feel the unfairness.

 If you are ‘rewarding’ top performers with more work, you are also ‘rewarding’ low performers with less work.

 In a meeting, I asked the managers: